UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Wish Banhiran* Siriraj Hospital, Mahidol Univ 2003-2004 Professor, Bangkok Hospital, Department of Otolaryngology, Bangkok, Thailand

-William Collins Univ Miami 2002-2003 Associate Professor, Univ Florida College of Medicine, Department of Otolaryngology, Gainesville, FL
+William Collins Univ Miami 2002-2003 Professor and Chair, University of Florida College of Medicine Dept of Otolaryngology, Gainesville, Florida

 SALARY AND FRINGE BENEFITS